 - All staff members are advocates of SEND.
 All teachers are teachers of SEND.
-SEND is everyone's responsibility - · The curriculum is ambitious and challenging - All students on the SEND Register (K/E) will have an Individual Learning Profile that informs their teachers of their needs and strategies to support them in lessons. - Teaching staff are expected to scaffold lessons and adapt resources to suit the learning needs of the individual students. - There is a continuous professional development programme for all staff to increase skills in teaching students with special educational needs. - Resources, such as assistive technology (laptops) are used, where appropriate, to enable students to access lessons as independently as possible - Time limited Individual and small group targeted interventions linked to identified needs of students - Some classes may have a TA to support the learning and students - SEND awareness assemblies annually - SEND base, 'The Hub' (NOT a designated provision) a safe place for our students to go to.
+SEND is everyone's responsibility - The curriculum is ambitious and challenging - All students on the SEND Register will have a One Page Profile that informs their teachers of the SEND and strategies to support the student - Teaching staff are expected to scaffold lessons and adapt resources to suit the learning needs of the individual students. - There is a continuous professional development programme for all staff to increase skills in teaching students with special educational needs. - Resources, such as assistive technology (laptops) are used, where appropriate, to enable students to access lessons as independently as possible - Time limited Individual and small group targeted interventions linked to identified needs of students - Some classes may have a TA to support the learning and students - Some students are allocated key workers who help with daily organisation needs - SEND awareness assemblies annually - SEND base, 'The Hub' (NOT a designated provision) a safe place for our students to go to.